locoframework/loco-js/README.md

 ### 5.0  _(2020-12-22)_

 * notifications are enabled by default
-* custom controllers are passed to Loco-JS during initialization
+* custom controllers and models are passed to Loco-JS during the initialization

 ### 4.1  _(2020-09-06)_